 4. Monetary savings

 Streamlined solutions almost always save businesses money.
 It helps individuals save time, which leads to greater productivity.
-It also provides a more consistent user experience, which can lead to fewer trainings conducted by HR which is another cost and time savings that can lead to additional efficiency.
+It also provides a more consistent user experience, which can lead to fewer pieces of training conducted by HR which is another cost and time savings that can lead to additional efficiency.
 It helps IT teams troubleshoot problems easier, as most processes are handled on the same program.

 Integrating HCM and ERP systems makes a lot of sense for many businesses.
 If you’re looking for a way to streamline your solutions and gain more productivity and efficiency, read more about how to integrate ERP systems.